pivotal/blog/content/post/multi-homed-bosh-director.md

 assets at the top (in blue): the vCenter server and its associated ESXi servers.
 These machines are particularly sensitive as they control hundreds of VMs.

-The BOSH Director needs access to the vCenter, but its deployed VMs should not have access.
+The BOSH Director needs access to the vCenter, but its deployed VMs must *not* have access to the vCenter.

 We provision BOSH as a multi-homed VM attached to both the vCenter management network and the BOSH Routing Network.
 This allows the director to communicate